lukekwon98/lukekwon98.github.io/_projects/HalfEdgeMeshEditor.md

     </div>
 </div>
 <div class="caption">
-    Traversing through the mesh with half-edges
+    Traversing through a complicated mesh with half-edges
 </div>

 Given adjacency information, we can now easily add or modify elements of the mesh.